keybase/managed-bots/githubbot/README.md

 In order to run the GitHub bot, you will need

 - a running MySQL database in order to store GitHub OAuth tokens, user preferences, and channel subscriptions
-- the client ID and client secret from a [GitHub OAuth application](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/)
+- the app ID, app name, client ID, and client secret from a [GitHub app](https://developer.github.com/apps/building-github-apps/creating-a-github-app/)
-- an arbitrary secret, used to authenticate webhooks from GitHub (this can be any string)
+- a [secret string](https://developer.github.com/webhooks/securing), used to authenticate webhooks from GitHub.
+Remember to update the webhook secret on your Github app to this string!
+- the private key `.pem` file from your GitHub app

 ## Running